UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 Course number: [CAAM 37830=STAT 37830](https://stat.uchicago.edu/academics/course-info/2023-2024-courses/autumn-2023-stat-37830/)

 ## People
 Instructor:  [Tristan Goodwill](https://tristangdwl.github.io/).
 William H. Kruskal Instructor in the Department of Statistics.
-OH Tuesdays 3:00-4:00 in Jones 304.

-TA: Runxin Ni.
-Office Hours Monday 2:30-3:30 in Jones 304. runxin.ni @ uchicago.edu

-TA: Su Hyeong.
-Office Hours Wednesday at 3:30-4:30 in Jones 304. sulee @ uchicago.edu
+OH TBD.

+TA: TBD.

 ## Course Format

-This course is scheduled to meet TR 12:30 PM-1:50 PM in Rosenwald 015.
+This course is scheduled to meet TR 3:30 PM-4:50 PM in Eckhart 133.

 Homework will be posted Thursday, and due the following Thursday at 10 PM.
 We plan to have a homework assignment every week, apart from Thanksgiving break.